-Observations: The commercial property market seems fairly stable in Inverurie, perhaps due to the large number of established businesses as indicated in the business survey.
-This is echoed in the number of businesses who own their own premises and a reasonably bright outlook for investment in town centre stock with nearly a third confirming they are looking to invest in their premises within the next five years.
+Observations: The commercial property market is fairly stable in Inverurie, perhaps due to the large number of established businesses as indicated in the business survey.
+This was echoed in the number of businesses who owned their own premises in 2021.
+There was also a reasonably bright outlook for investment in town centre stock, with nearly a third confirming they were looking to invest in their premises within the next five years.
 Comments received in the surveys suggested that affordable space for start-up's would be welcomed.